Outcome-Driven Reinforcement Learning via Variational Inference: Outcome-Driven Reinforcement Learning

 \section{Outcome-Driven Reinforcement Learning}

 In this section, we derive a variational inference objective to infer an approximate posterior policy for achieving desired outcomes.
 Instead of using the heuristic goal-reaching rewards discussed in~\Cref{sec:preliminaries}, we will derive a general framework for \emph{inferring actions that lead to desired outcomes} by formulating a probabilistic objective, using the tools of variational inference.
 As we will show in the following sections, we use this formulation to translate the problem of inferring a policy that leads to a desired outcome into a tractable variational optimization problem, which we show corresponds to an RL problem with a well-shaped, dense reward signal from which the agent can learn more easily.
-We build off of prior work on probabilistic approaches to RL~\citep{attias2003planning,toussaint2006probabilistic,toussaint2009soc,ziebart2008maxent,kappen2012pgm,rawlik2013soc,Fellows2019Virel} and formulate a general probabilistic objective from which we then derive an entire off-policy RL algorithm---including both the reward and discount factor---solely by specifying a desired outcome.

 We start with a warm-up problem that demonstrates how to frame the task of achieving a desired outcome as an inference problem in a simplified setting.
 We then describe how to extend this approach to more general settings.
 Finally, we show that the resulting variational objective can be expressed as a recurrence relation, which allows us to derive an outcome-driven variational Bellman operator and prove an outcome-driven probabilistic policy iteration theorem.